-Hoop up two layers of stabiliser in the hoop size you wish to use.
-This extra layer of stabiliser adds extra support.
-We also recommend pinning the stabiliser right around the perimeter of the hoop.
+Hoop up two layers of stabilizer in the hoop size you wish to use.
+This extra layer of stabilizer adds extra support.
+We also recommend pinning the stabilizer right around the perimeter of the hoop.
 Please take notice of how we have done this in the photos below.
-We are basically trying to keep the stabiliser as still as possible while the machine is embroidering.
+We are basically trying to keep the stabilizer as still as possible while the machine is embroidering.